peter1010/my_dev_tools/README.md

 ### Build and install

-python version.py will print out the version number i.e. $pkgver

-To build and install follow PEP517...

-Install the python packages "pip", "setuptools", "wheel" and "build".

-To build the package...
+To run the package...

-python -m build
+python -m build_shell

-pip install dist/build_shell-$pkgver-py3-none-any.whl